Tinariwen: 2010–present

 In 2010, Tinariwen represented Algeria in the opening ceremony of the 2010 FIFA World Cup in South Africa, and completed a lengthy American tour.
-The band released their fifth album Tassili on 30 August 2011.
-Tassili included guest appearances by Nels Cline, The Dirty Dozen Brass Band, and Tunde Adebimpe and Kyp Malone of TV on the Radio.
-Ian Brennan produced the album with engineer, Jean Paul Romman.
-The album later won the Award for Best World Music Album at the 54th Grammy Awards.
-In July 2011, the collective set out for a new world tour that included performances at the End of the Road Festival in September and All Tomorrow's Parties in December.
-Tinariwen appeared on The Colbert Report on 29 November 2011 with Adebimpe and Malone to play "Tenere Taqqim Tossam" and "Imidiwan Ma Tenam" from Tassili.
+The band released their fifth album Tassili in 2011, featuring guest appearances by Nels Cline, The Dirty Dozen Brass Band, and Tunde Adebimpe and Kyp Malone of TV on the Radio.
+Ian Brennan produced the album.
+The album won the Award for Best World Music Album at the 54th Grammy Awards.
+Their world tour in 2011 included performances at the End of the Road Festival and All Tomorrow's Parties.
+Tinariwen appeared on The Colbert Report on 29 November 2011 with Adebimpe and Malone to play two songs from Tassili.
 Group members Ibrahim Ag Alhabib, Alhassane Ag Touhami, and Eyadou Ag Leche participated in a translated interview with Colbert.

-They appeared at the January 2012 Festival au Désert, where they were joined on stage by Bono (of U2 fame) and Bassekou Kouyate.
-In early 2012 there was another Tuareg rebellion in Tinariwen's home region of northern Mali, with the National Movement for the Liberation of Azawad (MNLA) declaring independence and forming the short-lived unrecognized state Azawad.
-In August 2012, another party in the rebellion, the militant Islamist group Ansar Dine, denounced the presence of popular music in the territory, and Tinariwen was targeted specifically during this campaign.

-The band was scheduled to play at WOMADelaide, in Adelaide, South Australia, in March 2012, as part of a tour to Australia, Hong Kong, and New Zealand.
-However, around a week before the festival, a change to the line-up was announced owing to the conflict in Mali.
-Ibrahim Ag Alhabib and Elaga Al Hamid were not able to get out of the country, with Ag Alhabib sheltering in a refugee camp near the Algerian border.
-Instead, members of Lo'Jo joined Tinariwen on stage at WOMADelaide.
+They appeared at the January 2012 Festival au Désert, where they were joined on stage by Bono and Bassekou Kouyate.

+In early 2012 there was another Tuareg rebellion in Tinariwen's home region of northern Mali, with the National Movement for the Liberation of Azawad declaring independence and forming the short-lived unrecognized state Azawad.
+Another party in the rebellion, the militant Islamist group Ansar Dine, denounced the presence of popular music in the territory, and Tinariwen was targeted specifically during this campaign.
+During this period, Tinariwen had scheduled a tour of Australia and New Zealand, but Ibrahim Ag Alhabib and Elaga Al Hamid were not able to get out of Mali due to the conflict.
+Members of Lo'Jo joined the rest of Tinariwen on stage at the WOMADelaide festival.